 We and certain of our current and former executive officers have been named as defendants in a purported consolidated putative class action lawsuit initiated in 2017 that generally alleges that we and certain of our officers violated Sections 10(b) and/or 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder by making allegedly false and/or misleading statements concerning the results of our Phase 2b trial and the prospects of our Phase 3 trials for Fovista in combination with anti-VEGF agents for the treatment of wet AMD.
 The members of our board of directors have also been named as defendants in a shareholder derivative action initiated in February 2018, which generally alleges that the defendants breached their fiduciary duties to our company by adopting a compensation plan that overcompensates the non-employee members of the board relative to the boards of companies of comparable market capitalization and size.
-The current and former members of our board of directors nave also been named as defendants in a shareholder derivative action initiated in August 2018, which generally alleges that the defendants breached their fiduciary duties to our company by failing to oversee our business during the period of the Phase 2b and Phase 3 clinical trials of Fovista.
+The current and former members of our board of directors and certain current and former officers have also been named as defendants in a shareholder derivative action initiated in August 2018, which generally alleges that the defendants breached their fiduciary duties to our company by failing to oversee our business during the period of the Phase 2b and Phase 3 clinical trials of Fovista.
 These complaints seek equitable and/or injunctive relief, unspecified damages, attorneys' fees, and other costs.
 We and the defendants deny any and all allegations of wrongdoing and intend to vigorously defend against these lawsuits.
 We are unable, however, to predict the outcome of these matters at this time.
-Moreover, any conclusion of these matters in a manner adverse effect on our financial condition and business.
-In addition, the litigation could adversely impact our reputation and divert management and our board of directors' attention and resources from other priorities, including the execution of our business plan and strategies that are important to our ability to grow our business, any of which could have a material adverse effect on
+Moreover, any conclusion of these matters in a manner adverse to us and for which we incur substantial costs or damages not covered by our directors' and officers' liability insurance would have a material adverse effect on our financial condition and business.
+In addition, the litigation could adversely impact our reputation and divert management and our board of directors' attention and resources from other priorities, including the execution of our business plan and strategies that are important to our ability to grow our business, any of which could have a material adverse effect on our business.
+Additional similar lawsuits may be filed.